tamhdang/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 See the documentation to produce molecular network at GNPS with the output of the Coffee Project [here](../featurebasedmolecularnetworking.md).

-## Run Cytoscape
+## Run Cytoscape for Visualization of Molecular Networks

+1. Open Cytoscape 3.4 (or more recent version).
+2. Install the Cytoscape App ChemViz2 and download it [here](http://apps.cytoscape.org/apps/chemviz2).
+3. Import the molecular networking files downloaded from GNPS into Cytoscape.

-See the documentation to perform visualization of the molecular networking on the data of the Coffee Project [here](../featurebasedmolecularnetworking-cytoscape.md).
+For more information, see the documentation to perform visualization of the molecular networking on the data of the Coffee Project [here](../featurebasedmolecularnetworking-cytoscape.md).